pmreis/TeslaImprovementBacklog/README.md

 - [ ] Bring Grok into MCU2 (Intel Atom).
 - [ ] Use Grok as the basis for Voice Commands, instead of the multiple broken Voice Commands with the software updates from 2025.
 Alternatively, if Grok is non-financially sustainable for ~9M users, restore the proper working condition of Voice Commands.
 - [ ] Low frame rate on the Tesla App's Live Sentry feature.
 This creates a false perception of vandalism for owners, because any passerby will appear to have paused by the vehicle.
 Conversly, the App Dashcam player has a proper frame rate when tested, so the issue is not connection quality.
+- [ ] Restore the browser’s proper zoom level.
+Since version 2026.26, Chromium’s zoom level has been so high that web pages are rendered as if they were on vertical mobile screens.

 # Notes